JamieMair/mpags-high-performance-computing/config.md

 # RSS (the website_{title, descr, url} must be defined to get RSS)
 generate_rss = true
-website_title = "High Performance Computing in Julia, from the ground up" website_descr = "An MPAGs module for learning high performance computing using the Julia programming language." website_url   = "https://JamieMair.github.io/FranklinTemplates.jl/"
+website_title = "High Performance Computing in Julia, from the ground up" website_descr = "An MPAGS module for learning high performance computing using the Julia programming language." website_url   = "https://JamieMair.github.io/FranklinTemplates.jl/"
 +++